hacklover/snake-server/README.md

 # Web Plays Snake - Server

-> Web Plays Snake is an open cooperative sandbox platform based on the snake game.
+> Web Plays Snake is a cooperative sandbox platform based on the snake game.
 It was an experiment made in 2016 with Express.js and Socket.io, then the code has been migrated to Nest.js

 Client source isn't included for now.
 Build your own! https://snake.hacklover.net